 Yorkshire Pudding Stuffed with Guinness Shepard's Pie

-- MASHED POTATOES
+FOR THE MASHED POTATOES

 - 3 large potatoes